Sujgaik2003/IncomePred/README.md

 ## Exploratory Data Analysis

-In the Jupyter notebook `EDA.ipynb`, you'll find exploratory data analysis of the dataset.
+In the Jupyter notebook `IncomePrediction.ipynb`, you'll find exploratory data analysis of the dataset.
 This includes visualizations, summary statistics, and insights into the relationships between features and income.

 ## Feature Engineering

-The notebook `Feature_Engineering.ipynb` covers the process of feature selection, transformation, and creation.
+The notebook `IncomePrediction.ipynb` covers the process of feature selection, transformation, and creation.
 Effective feature engineering can greatly enhance the performance of your prediction model.

 ## Model Selection

-In the `Model_Selection.ipynb` notebook, we compare different regression algorithms such as Linear Regression, Decision Trees, Random Forests, and Gradient Boosting to find the best-performing model for our income prediction task.
+In the `IncomePrediction.ipynb` notebook, we compare different regression algorithms such as Linear Regression, Decision Trees, Random Forests, and Gradient Boosting to find the best-performing model for our income prediction task.

 ## Training and Evaluation

-The `Train_and_Evaluate.ipynb` notebook delves into the training and evaluation of the selected model.
+The `IncomePrediction.ipynb` notebook delves into the training and evaluation of the selected model.
 It includes techniques like cross-validation, hyperparameter tuning, and performance metrics calculation.

-## Deployment

-The `Deployment` directory contains the code and files necessary for deploying the trained model.
-You can showcase how to use the model to predict incomes based on user input.

-## Usage

-To use the deployed model for predicting incomes, follow these steps:

-1. Navigate to the `Deployment` directory.
-2. Install the required packages: `pip install -r requirements.txt`
-3. Start the deployment app: `python app.py`
-4. Access the app in your browser at `http://localhost:5000`

 ## Contributing